 The Office of Title IX & Equal Opportunity addresses complaints of discrimination based on sex in educational programs and activities that receive financial assistance.
 This office also addresses concerns about providing equal opportunity to all students, faculty, and staff members on campus.
 Training, including Title IX training and bias incident training, is also provided by this office.

-The Title IX & Equal Opportunity Office is located on the second floor of SMCX in Suite 23, Room 231.
+The Title IX & Equal Opportunity Office is located on the second floor of the Student Center.
 The telephone number is 864-699-4642.